FRAMES-VQA: Benchmarking Fine-Tuning Robustness across Multi-Modal Shifts in Visual Question Answering: : Fine-Tuning Robustness across Multi-Modal Shifts in VQA

 Fig.~\ref{fig:vqa_datasets} and Tab.~\ref{tab:dataset_desc} provide an overview and statistics of all ID and OOD VQA datasets with vision, question, answer, multi-modal, adversarial and far distribution shift.

 \textbf {ID Dataset.} VQAv2~\citep{goyal_making_2017} contains open-ended questions about images with an emphasis on reducing answer biases through balanced pairs of question-image examples.
-We choose this as our ID datasets as it is widely used as a benchmark for popular vision-language models (VLMs), and most other OOD datasets are derived from it. \zkn{- I think reviewers may ask for some other cross-dataset experiments, i.e. something else as in-distribution, to ensure generality of findings (at least, for some small subset to verify findings hold).
-Would be good for supplementary perhaps.}
+We choose this as our ID datasets as it is widely used as a benchmark for popular vision-language models (VLMs), and most other OOD datasets are derived from it.

 \textbf {OOD Datasets.} 1) \textit{Distribution Shifts to Images.} IV-VQA~\citep{agarwal_towards_2020} and CV-VQA~\citep{agarwal_towards_2020} remove objects irrelevant and relevant to answering the question, resulting in unchanged and changed answers respectively.
 2) \textit{Distribution Shifts to Questions.} VQA-Rephrasings~\citep{shah_cycle-consistency_2019} provides three alternative phrasings for each question.
 3) \textit{Distribution Shifts to Answers.} VQA-CP~\citep{agrawal_dont_2018} disrupts the usual correlation between question types and answers, creating a shift in answer patterns.
 4) \textit{Distribution Shifts to Multi-modalities.} VQA-CE~\citep{dancette_beyond_2021} selects counterexample instances from VQAv2 validation set that highlight potential multi-modal shortcuts.
 5) \textit{Adversarial Distribution Shifts.} AdVQA~\citep{sheng_human-adversarial_2021} includes human-adversarial examples where the model’s initial answer is incorrect.
 6) \textit{Far OODs.} TextVQA~\citep{singh_towards_2019} requires textual comprehension within images to answer questions.
 VizWiz~\citep{bigham_vizwiz_nodate} features user-generated images with quality and relevance challenges.
-OK-VQAv2~\citep{reichman_outside_2023} involves questions that require external knowledge beyond the image content.
+OK-VQA~\citep{marino2019okvqavisualquestionanswering} involves questions that require external knowledge beyond the image content.
 Tab.~\ref{tab:dataset_desc} shows the statistics of each dataset.

 \textbf{Evaluation and Metrics.} We adopt the evaluation metric from VQAv2~\citep{goyal_making_2017}, which measures accuracy by comparing predicted answers to ground truth human-annotated answers.
 Each question is paired with 10 human-provided answers, and the accuracy is computed as: $\text{Accuracy} = \min\left(\frac{\text{number of humans who gave the answer}}{3}, 1\right) $.